 I can relate to so much of the mixed emotions, chaos, embarrassment, struggle and turmoil expressed in this book because I grew up with an abusive, alcoholic stepfather who was also a veteran - WWII.
 I took dreamed of escape.
 I loved her strong will and spirit. -Penny P.

 I feel like the setting in this book was as important as the characters.
 It may have almost been a character in itself.
-Alaska can be brutal and Hannah did an amazing job with description to make this clear.
+Alaska can be brutal, and Hannah did an amazing job with the description to make this clear.
 The characters tore at the heart.
 This was the first book I read by her and I absolutely loved it! -Patty C.

 The setting was so vivid!
-I could feel the muck, the mosquitos biting and of course the cold.
+I could feel the muck, the mosquitos biting, and, of course, the cold.
 Loved the characters, and felt that they fit well in that setting. -Gara R.

 This book made me fall in love with reading.
 I read every Kristen Hannah book after reading this book on vacation.
 Now I read 4 books a month and can't get enough. - Sherry J.